Fsel7/FractureZone/README.md

 # Fracture Zone

-The game is built using SFML, tinyxml2, simpleini and adapted some parts from lightwave, [Saarland University's](https://graphics.cg.uni-saarland.de/courses/cg1-2023/index.html) ray tracer.
-Note that there isn't too much to do yet, as I just to want get comfortable with different aspects of programming.
+The game is built using SFML, tinyxml2, simpleini and adapted some parts from lightwave, [Saarland University's ray tracer](https://graphics.cg.uni-saarland.de/courses/cg1-2023/index.html).
+Note that there isn't too much to do yet, as the project is intended for learning and getting comfortable with different fields of the programming world.

 ## Movement
 As usual, you can either use WASD or the arrow keys to move around and you can pause the game using P. The menu can be navigated using the mouse.